COMPANY FORMATION IN LITHUANIA

 Basic terms and conditions

-- Investment: The minimum amount of investment in the company’s authorised capital must meet the statutory criteria.
+To invest | The minimum amount of investment in the company’s authorized capital must meet the legal requirements as per Lithuanian law. |

-- Creation of jobs: The company must create a certain number of jobs for Lithuanian citizens or EU residents.
+Employment opportunities | The company must create a specific number of jobs for Lithuanian citizens or EU residents, contributing to the local labor market. |

 The process of applying for a residence permit

-- Company registration: The first step is to establish or acquire a company in Lithuania and fulfil all the requirements for starting a business.
+Company registration: The first step is to establish or acquire a company in Lithuania and fulfil all the requirements for starting a business.

-- Preparation of documents: The next step is to prepare and submit a package of documents proving that you meet all the requirements for obtaining a residence permit.
+Preparation of documents: The next step is to prepare and submit a package of documents proving that you meet all the requirements for obtaining a residence permit.

-- Submission of the application: The application for a residence permit shall be submitted to the Lithuanian Migration Service in person or through a representative.
+Submission of the application: The application for a residence permit shall be submitted to the Lithuanian Migration Service in person or through a representative.

-- Application processing: The time it takes to process an application can vary, but usually ranges from a few weeks to a few months.
+Application processing: The time it takes to process an application can vary, but usually ranges from a few weeks to a few months.

-Advantages of residence permit in Lithuania
+Benefits of residence permit in Lithuania

 Name and legal address of the company

-Objectives and subject matter of the activity
+Purposes and subject of activity

-Amount and formation of authorised capital
+Amount and formation of authorized capital

-Information on shareholders or founders
+Information about the shareholders or founders

 Company management structure